zonemaster/zonemaster/docs/specifications/tests/Basic-TP/basic00.md

 7. Remove trailing dot (".") from *Child Zone* unless the length is 1 (i.e. root zone name).

-8. If *Child Zone* os the root zone (i.e. ".") then terminate this test case.
+8. If *Child Zone* is the root zone (i.e. ".") then terminate this test case.

 9. Split *Child Zone* into labels by dot "." and put them in the same order in *Child Labels*.